Reconciliation studies: Process of reconciliation

 Reconciliation does not mean that victims should forget the series of past violence and move on for the common good.
-Rather, it involves justice, historical awareness of what the victims have experienced, reparation, psychological healing, punishment of the perpetrators and moral rectitude and many other practices.
+On the contrary, it is argued that for the prevention of its repetition, it is necessary to remember and, if feasible, forgive.
+Thus, it rather involves justice, historical awareness of what the victims have experienced, reparation, psychological healing, punishment of the perpetrators and moral rectitude and many other practices.
 This requires a multi-dimensional approach which would promote the opportunity, space, actions, expertise and will for both victims and perpetrators to recover.
 Addressing complexities of social identity and power in intergroup relations, reconciliation processes redefine social boundaries, reduce intergroup threat and relative deprivation, address traumas and historical injustices, and create inclusive and balanced collective axiology.
 Reconciliation is also not something that happens entirely after the conflict or violence is over.

 Reconciliation in practice

 Practical examples of facilitating reconciliation include politically documented acts such as treaties, conventions, or legal provisions; symbolic acts such as apologies from heads of state; formal reparations; or the establishment of memorials or monuments.
 Also, various research institutes, civil society organizations, and related organizations are running programs to promote reconciliation.
 The Truth and Reconciliation Commission (TRC) is a well-known and the most common domestic organization which is tasked with reconciliation.
 Conflict Mediation, Trauma healing, Community Dialogue are representative programs being carried out by civil society.

 Many studies have also suggested that gender considerations significantly enhance the effectiveness of reconciliation processes.
 Based on these findings, there is a growing number of programs that include female voices in testimony and records, engage female representatives in dialogue, and provide training for them.